Cratis/Chronicle/README.md

 If you want to jump into building this repository and possibly contributing, please refer to [contributing](./Documentation/contributing.md).

+## Opening in VSCode online

+If you prefer to browse the code in VSCode, you can do so by clicking [here](https://vscode.dev/github/aksio-insurtech/Cratis).

 ## Running the samples

 Make sure you have the following installed: